Justifying the Volatility of S&P 500 Daily Returns: Conclusion

 \section{Conclusion}

-If daily volatiltiy continues to increase, eventually passing the necessary threshold, then leveraged S\&P 500 ETFs will become obsolete for long-term investment.
-If daily volatility remains below this threshold, there will be opportunity for leveraged S\&P 500 ETFs to beat standard S\&P 500 ETFs.
-However, it may be difficult to take advantage of these opportunities if future daily volatility becomes difficult to predict, especially if no noticeable correlation exists between expected daily log-return and daily volatility.
+If volatility in daily returns continues to increase, eventually passing the necessary threshold, then daily leveraged S\&P 500 ETFs will become obsolete for long-term investment.
+If volatility remains below this threshold, there will be opportunity for leveraged S\&P 500 ETFs to beat standard S\&P 500 ETFs.
+However, it may be difficult to take advantage of these opportunities if future volatility becomes difficult to predict.

-The focus here was on the S\&P 500 because of its historic stability.
+The focus here was on the S\&P 500 because of its popularity and historic stability.
 Other indexes may also produce decent results.
 However, any meaningful application will need a sufficiently accurate prediction of the mean daily log-return for the period in question.
 Examples include an upper or lower bound on the mean that is anticipated to hold with high confidence.
 If such a prediction is not obtainable, then it may be wise to avoid any leveraged ETF based on that index.
+As mentioned in section \ref{s:otheridx}, large-cap market indexes are more likely to exhibit long-term stability.
+Some examples include the CAC 40 (France), DAX 30 (Germany) and HSI (Hong Kong).